leofq/Breakout/README.md

 ## controls

-A/D to move the paddle right and left.
+A/D or MOUSE to move the paddle right and left.
 P to pause.

 ## Powerups